How to Practice Mindful Eating

 Avoid Multitasking While Eating

 Secondly, try to avoid eating on-the-go or in front of the computer.
 Research has found that people who eat while engaging in other activities tend to consume up to 30% more calories than those who are fully present.
-When you eat mindfully, you’re more likely to register feelings of satiety and satisfaction, leading to better portion control and healthier eating habits in the long run.
+When you eat mindfully, you’re more attuned to your body’s hunger and fullness cues, which can help you regulate your intake and maintain a healthy weight.

 Create a Calming Atmosphere